 Volunteers may live longer than people who don’t give of their time, according to a University of Michigan study.
 Published in 2013 in the journal Psychology and Aging, it posited that people who give back could be rewarded with lower blood pressure and therefore a longer lifespan.

 Several studies have shown that when we’re reminded of our own mortality, we’re more likely to make better decisions about our own health, like using sunscreen, smoking less and exercising more.

 Danish researchers discovered that a key predictor of long life in otherwise-healthy middle-aged and elderly men was resting heart rate—regardless of fitness level or other health behaviors.

 It may be green and leafy, but spinach is no nutritional wallflower.
 This noted muscle builder is a rich source of plant-based omega-3s and folate, which help reduce the risk of heart disease, stroke, and osteoporosis.
 Bonus: Folate also increases blood flow to the nether regions, helping to protect you against age-related sexual issues.
 Aim for 1 cup fresh spinach or 1/2 cup cooked per day.
-It’s only one of these 20 Amazing Healing Foods!

 Always take the stairs